 How long does the probate process take?

 Probate is a time-consuming and involved process.
-It can take between eleven months and three years to complete, depending on the complexity of issues to be resolved and the county in which the descendent resided at the time of death.
+It can take between 11 months and three years to complete, depending on the complexity of issues to be resolved and the county in which the descendant resided at the time of death.
 Our experienced and knowledgeable probate attorneys in Orange County understand how confusing and frustrating the probate process can be.

 What are the potential costs involved with probating a will or going through the probate process?